paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 series: designing_systems
 date: '2017-03-19 18:00:00 +0000'
 location: Brighton, England
-excerpt: In the final part of my three-part essay based on the talk I gave at Smashing Conference, I look at how we create components and consider their wider composition.
+excerpt: In the final part of my three-part essay based on the talk I gave at Smashing Conference, I look at how we might build components and consider their wider composition.
 image:
   url: 2017/03/brasilia_motifs.jpg
   caption: Common architectural motifs can be seen across many of Brasília's civic buildings